react-cosmos/react-cosmos/CONTRIBUTING.md

 1. _Use_ the project.
 Understand its capabilities.
 2. Provide user feedback.
-3. Propose ideas to improve onboarding and user experience – not just features :)
+3. Propose ideas to improve onboarding and user experience – not just features :).
-4. Respond to issues you know how to solve
+4. Respond to issues you know how to solve.
-5. Engage with the community
+5. Engage with the community.
-6. Engage in roadmap & design discussions
+6. Engage in roadmap & design discussions.
-7. Fix known bugs
+7. Fix known bugs.
-8. Implement agreed upon changes
+8. Implement agreed upon changes.

 ### Be kind and thoughtful